The International Institute for Conservation of Historic and Artistic Works

 Important Note to the AGM:

-If you wish to register to attend the AGM please contact the IIC Office firstname.lastname@example.org .
+If you wish to attend the AGM online please contact the IIC Office email@example.com to register.
+This will help us manage attendance and ensure that you are sent a Zoom meeting link to join online.

 Voting at the AGM